Kraton Kacirebonan: History

 The first division of the Sultanate of Cirebon, thus occurred during the crowning of three sons of Panembahan Girilaya: Sultan Sepuh, Sultan Anom, and Panembahan Cirebon in 1677.
-This is a new chapter for the palace of Cirebon, in which the empire was split into three and each ruling and lowers the next emperor.
-Thus, the next ruler of Cirebon Sultanate are:
+This is a new chapter for the palace of Cirebon, in which the empire was split into three and each ruling and lowering the next emperor.
+Thus, the next rulers of the Cirebon Sultanate are: